Maureen Doris is an SEO specialist at Paddy Power.

 But for the other E-Gaming products it’s quite different.
 It’s harder to earn links in these niches; you have to be a lot more creative in your content creation.

 For Sportsbook, it’s easy to tie in with sports journalism, betting previews, and so on.

-For E-Gaming we like to try a variety of things, creating content targeting traditional gamers, or casino-themed movie tie-ins and so on.
+For E-Gaming we like to try a variety of things, creating content targeting traditional gamers, casino-themed movie tie-ins and so on.
 We even tried to crowdfund a casino for cats with one of our agencies, Receptional.
-I still haven’t really shook the ‘crazy cat lady’ abuse over that one.

 Paddy Power has an in-house SEO team; where, if anywhere, do you see a role for agencies within your future strategy?

-The second reason is that our team doesn’t have any design resource so, for any creative outreach activities and content creation, we use agency support to work on these kinds of projects.
+The second reason is that our team doesn’t have any design resources so, for any creative outreach activities and content creation, we use agency support to work on these kinds of projects.

 Finally, what advice would you give to someone wanting to work in an SEO role in gaming?

-Definitely make sure that there’s an aspect of sports betting or gaming that you’re passionate about or excited by.
+Make sure that there’s an aspect of sports betting or gaming that you’re passionate about or excited about.
 When you work in-house, you have a set suite of products to optimise for in one industry.

 Some people will have moral quandaries with this industry; if that’s a concern for you, steer well clear.